Rippi9/connecting-online/README.md

 ## Description

 This website assists game players to find and create a team to play games together according to their favorite games, platforms, region and number of players.
-In order to use this website, the players need to create an account and provide their preference information to the website so that it can help them to find the group that shares the same preferences.
+In order to use this website, the players need to register an account and then create a group so that users can connect together and play the games they enjoy with ease.

 <!--  -->
 ## Future Development

-TBC
+<li> Implement client to client chat feature.
+<li> Users select roles based on  experience.
+<li> Adding a larger library of games.
+<li> Partner with game developers/ publishers.
+<li> Honour system.

 <!--  -->
 ## Installation